New vaccine combo aims to train immune system to fight bladder cancer

 Summary

-This early-stage trial tests a new vaccine (IO102-IO103) plus the immunotherapy drug pembrolizumab in 30 adults with a high-risk bladder cancer that did not respond to or could not tolerate standard BCG therapy.
-The vaccine aims to train the body's immune cells to recognize and attack the cancer, while pembrolizumab helps the immune system fight harder.
+This early-stage trial is testing a new peptide vaccine (IO102-IO103) combined with the immunotherapy drug pembrolizumab (Keytruda) in 30 adults with high-risk non-muscle invasive bladder cancer that did not respond to or could not tolerate standard BCG therapy.
+The vaccine is designed to activate the body's T-cells to recognize and attack cancer cells, while pembrolizumab helps remove brakes on the immune system.
 The main goal is to check safety and side effects, with a secondary goal of seeing if the cancer disappears completely.

 Disclaimer